-Applications will close on the 25th of January.
-We suggest you get your application to us as soon as possible so you will have plenty of time to prepare and fundraise before the course begins in February.
+Applications will close on 18 August 2018.
+We suggest you get your application to us as soon as possible so you will have plenty of time to prepare and fundraise before the course begins.

-If you have any more questions, please don’t hesitate to contact the Vision Course leader: Hannah.email@example.com
+If you have any more questions, please don’t hesitate to contact the UK Vision Course team.

 What a handful of former students have to say about the course.